AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-05-17-in-memory-of-em/index.md

 On this day of mourning, one cannot help but reflect on the fleeting nature of life.
 One moment we rejoice, and the next we grieve.
 It's such a cruel fate to know that one's entire existence can be reduced to a beginning and an end—from birth to death, as if marked by a line.
 It gives one pause.

-Ah, but let us not linger on Em's passing for too long and instead cherish our memories of her life and all that she did for us.
+Ah, but let us not linger on the tragedy of Em's passing and instead cherish our memories of her life and all that she did for us.
 For my part, I will never forget her, and I still sense her presence as though she's right here beside me.
 I hope—nay, I _know_—that Em is in a better place now.
 Take comfort in the fact that we, too, will join her someday, once we've served our purpose.